brandonh-msft/serverless-file-validation/README.md

 When we find we have all the files that constitute a "batch" for the customer, we call the `ValidateFileSet` activity function to process each file in the set and validate the structure of them according to our rules.

+### Resetting Execution
+Because of the persistent behavior of state for Durable Functions, if you need to reset the execution because something goes wrong it's not as simple as just re-running the function.
+To do this properly, you must **delete the `DurableFunctionsHubHistory` Table** in the "General Purpose" Storage Account you created in Step 1 above.

 ## Known issues
-If you drop all the files in at once, there exists a race condition when the events fired from Event Grid hit the top-level Orchestrator endpoint; it doesn't execute `StartNewAsync` fast enough and instead of one instance per batch, you'll end up with multiple instances even though we desire them to be singletons by batch.
+* If you drop all the files in at once, there exists a race condition when the events fired from Event Grid hit the top-level Orchestrator endpoint; it doesn't execute `StartNewAsync` fast enough and instead of one instance per batch, you'll end up with multiple instances even though we desire them to be singletons by batch.
+* If you drop one file in, then drop the remainder after the singleton has been spun up, you'll enter an infinite loop of execution.
+We're still working on debugging this.